FederatedAI/FATE/python/fate_test/README.rst

    will run testsuites in *path1* and timeout when job does not finish within 3600s; if tasks are expected to last for long, use a larger threshold

-6. processors-per-node
+6. task-cores

    .. code-block:: bash

       fate_test suite -i <path1 contains *testsuite.json> -p 4

-   will run testsuites in *path1* with "processors_per_node" set to 4
+   will run testsuites in *path1* with EGGROLL "task_cores" set to 4

 7. update-job-parameters